SoftwareAG/c8y-docs/src/documents/guides/users-guide/jasper.html.md

 * The SIM is activated.
 If the SIM card is not activated, you can activate it selecting "Activated" from the status drop-down menu.
 It may take a while until the SIM card is activated in the network.
 There may be a reset of the device needed to make it dial up to the network again.
 * The device is connected to the network.
 If the device is not connected to the network, this may have several reasons:
  * The device is in a location without mobile network coverage.
 If the device reports network quality parameters, you can navigate to the ["Measurements" tab](/guides/users-guide/device-management#measurements) of the device and verify the last reported signal strength and error rate parameters.
  * There is a network or hardware problem (antenna, modem).
-Select the cog wheel icon on the top right and click "Run diagnostics" to open the Jasper Control Center diagnostics tool.
+Select the cog wheel icon on the top right and click "SIM details", then open the Jasper Control Center diagnostics tool.
 If the device is not attempting to connect to the network, it may be broken.
 * The device is in a data session.
 If the device is not in a data session, this may, again, have several reasons:
  * The APN settings are incorrectly configured in the device.
  * The SIM card is over traffic limit.